sir-ad/financeally/_posts/2020-05-20-Months-of-emi-moratorium.md

 tags: [moratorium,EMI,guide,banks]
 ---

-# 3 months EMI Moratorium benefit – Why you should NOT opt?

 Today, there was a news about 3 months moratorium (which means a temporary relief) benefit on all kind of loans and how investors won’t have to pay their EMI for 3 months.
 However it was celebrated by investors without understanding it fully.